ThomasBaGe/cpforager-dev/README.md

 # Documentation

-* Documentation can be automatically produced using sphinx, following these command lines :
+Using [Sphinx](https://www.sphinx-doc.org/en/master/index.html), the package documentation is automatically produced with these command lines :

 ```bash
 cd doc/